-Looking for something to do on the BC Family Day Long Weekend in February 2018 in Vancouver?
-There are so many fun activities to choose from.
+Looking for something to do on the BC Family Day Long Weekend in February in Vancouver?
+In a typical year, there are so many fun activities to choose from.

 Family Day activities listed in this article include events in the following municipalities: